ctkelley/SIAMFANLEquations.jl/README.md

 This is the dev version of v0.10.1.
 I will tag this version when Chapter 1 of the notebook is finished.
 The plan is

--- v0.x0.1 goes live when the codes and notebook for Chapter x are finished. the exception is if x=6, which may be part of the v0.30.1 release.
+-- v0.x0.1 goes live when the codes and notebook for Chapter x are finished. x=6 may be an exception.
+Chapter 6 may be part of the v0.30.1 release because Chapter 3 needs it.

 -- v1.10.0 goes out when the print book is published.
 This means that the interface to the codes will always be consistent with the book.
 My readers get my __solemn word__ on that.